domaframework/simple-examples/README.md

 ### Eclipse

-Import the project as a Gradle project.
+Import the project as a Eclipse project.